girishji/vimsuggest/README.md

 # VimSuggest: Supercharge Your Vim Command-Line

-Transform your Vim command-line experience with VimSuggest, the ultimate auto-completion plugin.
+The ultimate auto-completion plugin for Vim command-line.

 ## 🚀 Enhance Vim Workflow